sshyran/glide-radio/README.md

 # Glide Radio

 Glide Radio is a [sonification](https://en.wikipedia.org/wiki/Sonification) tool for backends.
+Wouldn't it be cool if you could listen to ambient music that tells you about what's going on in your backend?
+It would, which is why we built Glide Radio.

 [Listen to Public Glide Radio!](https://radio.glideapps.com/)